coolbutuseless/devout/README.md

         .
   - No support for carriage returns in text.

-## Other Non-Standard Device Ideas
+## Ideas for other Non-Standard Device

   - ANSI graphics
   - Colour ASCII/ANSI output